Effects of Afternoon Napping, Caffeine, and Standardised Active Recovery on Evening Athletic Performance (NAP-CAF-REC)

 Repeated Modified Agility Test (RMAT) Total Time

-Time Frame: Measured at 19:45 (immediately after the testing battery) on each of the 5 experimental days
+Time Frame: At approximately 19:35 on each of the five experimental days

 Total time (seconds) to complete 10 maximal 20-m sprints with four changes of direction (forward sprint, left shuffle, right shuffle, backward sprint).
 The test was conducted on an indoor hardwood court using dual-beam photocells (Brower Timing Systems, Salt Lake City, UT, USA) placed at the start/finish line.
 Participants started from a standing position 0.5 m behind the first photocell.
 Lower values indicate better repeated agility performance.
 This was the primary outcome measure used for sample size calculation.